proxmox/proxmox-backup/docs/tape-backup.rst

 It is also possible to select and map specific namespaces from a media-set during a restore.
 This is possible with the ``namespaces`` parameter.
-The format of the parameter is
+The format for the parameter is:

 .. code-block:: console